risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Loading-Assets.md

 using System.IO;

-//Static class for ease of access public static class Assets
+//Static class for ease of access public static class Asset
 {
-	//The mod's AssetBundle
-	public static AssetBundle mainBundle
+	//You will load the assetbundle and assign it to here. public static AssetBundle mainBundle
 	//A constant of the AssetBundle's name.
 	public const string bundleName = "mybundle";
-	// Not necesary, but useful if you want to store the bundle on its own folder.
+	// Uncomment this if your assetbundle is in its own folder.
+Of course, make sure the name of the folder matches this.
 	// public const string assetBundleFolder = "AssetBundles";

 	//The direct path to your AssetBundle